-Students in the Doctor of Business Administration, Doctor of Education in Organizational Leadership, and Doctor of Philosophy in General Psychology programs have a limit of seven calendar years to successfully complete the course of study and dissertation as determined by their original enrollment date in the degree program.
+Learners in any doctoral program except the Doctor of Nursing Practice have a limit of seven calendar years to successfully complete the course of study and dissertation as determined by their original enrollment date in the degree program.
 Changing emphases does not change this date, but changing programs (i.e. from Ph.D. to Ed.D) does.
 This limit is in effect regardless of whether the learner is active or inactive.
-Learners approaching the limit may submit a formal appeal through a Student Services Counselor requesting a one year extension; however, the extension is not guaranteed.
-Including any extensions, the time required to complete the doctorate may not exceed a maximum of nine calendar years from the start of program.
+Learners approaching the limit may submit a formal appeal through a Student Services Counselor requesting a one year extension; however, the extension approval is not guaranteed.
+Including any approved extensions, the time required to complete the doctorate may not exceed a maximum of nine calendar years from the start of program.